robinschuere/archive/Architecture/frontend/monorepo_feature_setup.md

 A feature is a component that operates in its own boundary which developers can use.
 A feature is more complex then a shared component as it ties logic and specific components together.
 It can be as big as a complete page view

-A feature cannot be deployed as a whole package (be it private or NPM) since it is depending on monorepo code.
+A feature cannot be deployed as a seperate package (be it private or NPM) since it is depending on monorepo code.

-Features can import from (private or NPM) packages, shared and feature folders.
+The features library can import from (private or NPM) packages, shared and feature folders.

 ### Packages folder

 A package is a component / service that operates in its own boundary which developers can use as a (private or NPM) package.

-A package should have all information to be self-maintaining (api/components).
+A package should have all information to be self-maintaining (api/components/services/types/...).

 Packages can be exposed to the outside world as a (private or NPM) package thus it may not depend on code that is not in the package specific folder.

 Packages can import from other (private or NPM) packages.
 The amount of dependencies should remain at a low amount to easily maintain the package.